jindian/linux_note/linux_startup/start_kernel_part_I.md

 # start\_kernel part I

-start\_kernel routine is the most important routine of linux startup, it includes many subroutine of the initialization, it's devided into several parts to study.
+'start_kernel' is the most important routine of linux startup, it includes subroutines of linux initialization, it will be devided into several parts to study.

 ```start_kernel
 init/main.c:520